tanner-johnson2718/MEME_ETH_LAB/P2.2/README.md

 ieee-phy: reg:0x0f val:0x3000
 ```

-* Aneg registers, 4, 5, 6, 7, and 8

-* Master-Slave registers 9 and 10
 * PSE registers 11 and 12.
 PoE registers
 * MMD registers 13 and 14 are used in Clause 45 addressing to expand the amount of registers on can access.
+* Aneg registers, 4, 5, 6, 7, and 8 and  Master-Slave registers 9 and 10 outside of scope but are used for aneg for 1000 Base T capable PHYs

 # Digging into the actual driver

-We will start with looking at the vendor specific registers which are defined in `include/linux/brcmphy.h`.
+* We will start with looking at the vendor specific registers which are defined in `include/linux/brcmphy.h`.

 | Reg Addr | Name | Comments |
 | --- | --- | --- |